oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 *port_security_attribute* from the network, which will result in dropping all IP traffic to that VM.
 * the intended traffic will have to be white-listed.
-Assuming the user is interested in allowing ssh traffic, the following ansible playbook should be used, which creates one security group - for which a security group rule allowing all **egress** traffic is automatically created -, plus one security group rule allowing **ingress** tcp traffic meant for port 22:
+Assuming the user is interested in allowing ssh traffic, the following ansible tasks should be used, which creates one security group - for which a security group rule allowing all **egress** traffic is automatically created - plus one security group rule allowing **ingress** tcp traffic meant for port 22:

 ~~~~~~